 - 1. In principle, module exams are written. - 2.
 Written exams include exams at an allocated exam location, take-home exams and exams in the form of papers/essays, exams taken on a computer and a portfolio.
 The following applies: - a.
 For written exams at an allocated exam location, the Rules of Procedure for Examinations apply.
 They have been adopted to provide students with equal opportunities and proper conditions for taking exams. - b.
 All written assignments, take home exams and papers, including the programme's final work, must be submitted electronically before the set deadline.
-Assignments and
+Assignments and papers that are submitted too late will not be accepted.

-- papers that are submitted too late will not be accepted. - The guidelines for written assignments and papers that are included in the course book are part of these regulations. - d.
+- c.
+The guidelines for written assignments and papers that are included in the course book are part of these regulations. - d.
 If an assignment is written by multiple students, each student can be evaluated individually based on their explicit individual contribution. - e.
 The final work of the programme (see Article 3.1 for the programme details) will be evaluated by, at least, two graders (the supervisor and a second grader).
 The requirements for the final work of the Master's programme are set forth in the respective Canvas course. - 3.
 Oral exams are taken only by one person at a time, unless the Board of Examiners decides otherwise.
 The following applies: - a.
 An examiner shall give an oral exam in the presence of a teaching staff member (second grader), unless the Board of Examiners has decided otherwise. - b.
 Oral exams shall take place in public, unless the Board of Examiners decides otherwise in a special case or unless the student objects to this. - 4.
 An examiner can decide that attendance will be part of the assessment of participation as stated in article 4.4. - 5.
 If the number of students is small, the examiner can decide that an exam will have a different form than indicated in the course book.
 The examiner will announce any such decision no later than two weeks before the scheduled exam date. - 6.
 If different or additional regulations apply, the course book will specify this regulation. - 7.
-Students with a disability and/or chronic illness can apply for facilities or support for their exams or teaching and learning activities at the Disability Support Office (DS).
-The Disability Support Office informs the student advisors and the Board of Examiners of the advised adaptations to exams and education.
-Based on the advice from the DS and any additional information, if requested, the Board of Examiners decides how to adopt and apply the advised exam adaptations suited to the individual situation of the student.
-All intended learning outcomes must be covered by the adapted (assessment) provisions.
-In other words, the allowed adaptations of the exam format are in line with the generic requirements to pass the modules and to graduate.
+Upon request, students with a disability and/or chronic illness are offered the opportunity to take exams and assessments or teaching and learning activities in a manner adapted as optimal as possible to their disability and/or chronic illness.
+These adjustments shall be reasonably tailored to the student's disability and/or chronic illness but may not alter the quality or difficulty of an educational component or assessment) provision.
+Based on the advice of Disability Support (DS) and, if applicable, any additional information, the Board of Examiners decides on adaptations in assessment.
+Based on the advice of DS and the subsequent binding advice of the programme director/ the head of the Education Office, the Board of Examiners decides on adjustments in education.
+If the Board of Examiners deviates from the advice of DS, this deviation is motivated.